Thrum Messaging System

 Agent names must match [a-z0-9_]+.
 Reserved names: daemon, system, thrum, all, broadcast.

-For multi-agent worktrees, each agent gets its own identity file and JSONL shard.
+In multi-agent worktrees, each agent gets its own identity file and JSONL shard.

 Next Steps